There's Something Happening Here

 All of these efforts have created an economy China that accumulated total liabilities that are more than 260% of GDP.
 To put this into perspective, it has been shown by several studies that a debt-to-GDP ratio in excess of 90% starts to put a meaningful drag on growth, and China is currently running at about 3x this key threshold.
 Nothing to see here.
 Moving right along.

 So what?
 What's happening in China matters little to investors in the U.S., right?
-To the contrary, not only does it matter, but how things unfold in China may ultimately lead to the next bear market in the United States that will invariably leave so many investors wondering what is happening all around them.
+To the contrary, not only does it matter, but also how things unfold in China may ultimately lead to the next bear market in the United States that will invariably leave so many investors wondering what is happening all around them.

 The supposed "taper tantrum" from April to June 2013 in the U.S.?
 This had little to do with Ben Bernanke starting to talk about possibly, maybe scaling back on asset purchases at some date in the distant future.
 Instead, it had almost everything to do with a major liquidity crunch that was taking place in the Chinese financial system at that very moment in time including a late 2008 style bank lending seizure.

 The U.S. stock market correction from July 2015 to February 2016 that included a flash crash in August along the way?
-This had little do to with anything that suddenly surfaced in the U.S. economy and almost everything to do with the fact that after years of exploding their balance sheet the People's Bank of China (PBOC) moved to begin shrinking their balance sheet rather dramatically as policy makers moved to prick their stock market bubble.
+This had little do to with anything that suddenly surfaced in the U.S. economy and almost everything to do with the fact that after years of exploding its balance sheet, the People's Bank of China (PBOC) moved to begin shrinking its balance sheet rather dramatically as policy makers moved to prick their stock market bubble.

 The sharp rise in U.S. Treasury (NYSEARCA:IEF) yields in late 2016?
-This had little to nothing to do with the outcome of the U.S. Presidential election and almost everything to do with China (NYSEARCA:GXC) liquidating their U.S. Treasury (NYSEARCA:TLT) holdings in an urgent need to raise cash to support their banking system that was struggling under the weight of massive capital outflows that were taking place at the time.
+This had little to nothing to do with the outcome of the U.S. presidential election and almost everything to do with China (NYSEARCA:GXC) liquidating its U.S. Treasury (NYSEARCA:TLT) holdings in an urgent need to raise cash to support its banking system that was struggling under the weight of massive capital outflows that were taking place at the time.

 At the beginning of the year, I wrote that China was the primary global destination that I would be monitoring for potential downside risks for U.S. capital markets, and this remains just as much if not more so true today.
 All it may take is one humongous butterfly flapping its wings on the other side of the world to start to blow the steam off of a U.S. stock market that has been running far too hot for far too long.